-The circuits presented here are uniquely designed by me unless otherwise specified.
+The circuits presented here are designed by me - unless otherwise specified.
 I reserve the right to the information presented here.
 I am not knowingly violating any copyrights or patents, nor deliberately offending other people by presenting pictures, schematics, ideas and/or other material as my own.

 The information presented may not be used commercially, published, copied, transferred or distributed in any way, without a written permission from the author.
 You are allowed to use the information presented here as the basis for your own, private non-commercial construction projects.

 You can improve a bipolar transistor current sink’s (or source's) accuracy by at least two orders of magnitude by adding two standard 1% tolerance resistors to an already simple circuit.

 As a bonus, you compensate for the error that a low current gain pass transistor’s base current introduces.
 To do so, you measure the transistor’s base current and add a proportionally scaled error term to the source’s reference voltage.

 This idea can easily be extended to other applications, as current shunt measurement circuits and alike.

 This circuit produces constant and well-defined zero-crossing pulses, symmetrically centered around the mains zero crossings, using very little power and just a few plain vanilla components.
 The pulse length is virtually independent of the mains voltage, is stable with temperature, and immune against component and optocoupler tolerance and aging.